 The most recent reports and assessments from your child's school and any other professionals who are working with your child.
-If you know which school your child is likely to attend overseas you should also request that your child's current school sends a copy of the Pupil Information Profile (PIP) plus the most recent reports to the overseas school.
+If you are applying to a SCE school you should also request that your child's current school sends a copy of the Pupil Information Profile (PIP) plus the most recent reports to the SCE school.